Niacinamide is one of my favorite skincare ingredients.

 Personal note: I use niacinamide serums on a semi-daily basis and can confirm that it does burn…SOMETIMES.
 When is it most likely to burn?
 Whenever I apply it on top of compromised skin—like after taking a super-duper-hot shower.

-Niacinamide is pretty much the superhero of skin care ingredients. … It’s a non-toxic, non-irritating, non-photosensitizing way to treat and/or prevent greasiness, hyperpigmentation, fine lines & wrinkles, TEWL, rosacea, and acne.
+Although more research before I can put niacinamide in the skincare hall of fame, it’s still a wonderful ingredient with a ton of benefits.
+Specifically: It’s a non-toxic, non-irritating, non-photosensitizing way to treat and/or prevent greasiness, hyperpigmentation, fine lines & wrinkles, TEWL, rosacea, and acne.
 If that wasn’t enough, it has minimal (if any) side effects, so it’ll work on a lot of different skin types and conditions.

 Best Niacinamide Products